capablemonkey/dwolla-devportal/app/guides/receive-money/01-white-label-onboarding.md

 **Important**: Provide the IP address of the end-user accessing your application as the ipAddress parameter.
 This enhances Dwolla’s ability to detect fraud.
 Sending random, hardcoded, or incorrect information in the ipAddress field will cause delays or throttling of requests.

-### Step 3: Attach a funding source to the customer
+### Step C: Attach a funding source to the customer

 The next step is to attach a bank or credit union account to the customer by providing the bank account’s routing number, account number, and account type.